-The complainant, who was involved in a Small Claims Court matter, was unhappy with the judge's decision.
-The complainant alleged that the judge discriminated against him because the complainant is a "foreigner - an American - and not Canadian like the defendant."
-The complaint subcommittee recommended that the complaint be dismissed as it was of the view that there was no judicial misconduct evident.
-The complaint subcommittee noted that there was no basis to establish discrimination other than the complainant's dissatisfaction with the judge's decision.
-If errors in law were committed by the judge, and the OJC makes no such finding, such errors could be remedied on appeal and are, without evidence of judicial misconduct, outside the jurisdiction of the Ontario Judicial Council.
-The review panel agreed with the complaint subcommittee's recommendation that the complaint be dismissed.
+The complaint subcommittee reviewed the complaint and recommended that the complaint be dismissed as it was of the view that the complaint related to procedural issues and there had been no judicial misconduct.
+If errors in law were committed by the judge (and the Judicial Council is making no such finding), such errors could be remedied on appeal and are, without evidence of judicial misconduct, outside the jurisdiction of the Ontario Judicial Council.
+The review panel agreed with the recommendation of the complaint subcommittee to dismiss the complaint.